Saturday, 8 February 2025

 This trio of villains is for our Hametsu adventures.
 Two bosses: a Shikigami a Nogitsune, and a Oni Captain.
 In Hametsu the Bosses enter play when the heroes find enough clues to their whereabouts, and/or when they've dispatched the lower-level minions.
 As you'd expect, the Bosses are VERY tooled-up and are designed to provide a unique and tough end-game for the players.

 First up is the mysterious, willowy and floaty Shikigami.
 This is a 3d print from the very talented Cobra Mode.
 I really like how elegant and otherworldly this model is.
 Its been sitting on my paint desk for months while I pondered how to approach it.
-In the end I decided to keep it simple, with just a few bold colours, trying to mimic with its robes opening flower like a tulip.
+In the end I decided to keep it simple, with just a few bold colours, trying to mimic with its robes opening like flower similar to a tulip.

 For its war fan I used the airbrush to put in an unstructured rising sun motif along with kanji script on each side symbolizing Earth, Wind, Fire and Water.